zalando/expan/docs/contributing.rst

 Testing
 =========

 Easiest way to run tests is by running the command ``tox`` from the terminal.
-The default Python environments for testing with are py27 and py34, but you can specify your own by running e.g. ``tox -e py35``.
+The default Python environments for testing are python 2.7 and python 3.6.
+You can also specify your own by running e.g. ``tox -e py35``.

 Branching
 ===================